 To determine your device connection type is simple, does it have 1 plug for both a headphone and a microphone?
 Or 2 plugs, one for headphones and one for a microphone?

 Option 2 - 2 jack ports, 1 Headphones 1 Microphone

-And Older computers and laptops will have 2 separate plugs, one for headphone and one for microphone
+And older computers and laptops will have 2 separate plugs, one for headphones and one for microphones